 What if I have to leave home for an overnight?

 If you must travel without the international student, the student may not stay in your home for the duration of your trip, unless there is an adult present overnight.
 You may either ask a friend or relative to stay with the student, or the student may stay in someone else’s home, such as a friend or family friend, if arrangements are made with the adults who will be responsible.
-If you are unable to find a temporary host, you may contact the International Program Director.

 What if there are problems with the student’s behavior?